ib-da-ncirl/yelp_analysis/README.md

 ##### Generate csv file of checkins for specified business ids

-    python3 etl.py -d /path/to -bi business_ids.txt -ci yelp_dataset/yelp_academic_dataset_checkin.csv -oci checkin.csv
+    python3 etl.py -d /path/to -bi business_ids.txt -ci yelp_dataset/yelp_academic_dataset_checkin.csv -oci checkin.csv -cs 400

 The list of business ids will be read from `business_ids.txt`, and the contents of `yelp_academic_dataset_checkin.csv` are filtered to exclude businesses not in the id list.
 The remaining checkin counts will be saved to `/path/to/checkin.csv`.

+**Note:** As the format of the checkin data may lead to very line lines, it is advised to use the `-cs/--csv_size` option to increase the maximum field size allowed by the csv parser.

 ##### Sample use case